Vanessa Fisk: Fictional character biography

-Weeks later, Matt Murdock's alter ego, Daredevil, found Vanessa in the sewers.
-Being buried alive had left Vanessa amnesiac and mentally unstable, and she ended up taken in by a mutant who lived in the sewers.
-Daredevil ultimately used her as leverage to force Kingpin to order his puppet Randolph Cherryh, newly elected to the office of Mayor, to resign and to confirm to the media that he was indeed a mob puppet.
-After reuniting with her Kingpin had Vanessa, now-catatonic, sent to a sanitarium in Europe to have her regain her sanity.
-This would take years, and Kingpin's organized crime empire would fall and be rebuilt during the period that Vanessa was institutionalized.

-Ultimately Vanessa recovered, and she remained in Europe.
-When Kingpin was the victim of an assassination attempt orchestrated by her son, Vanessa arranged for Kingpin to be shipped out of the country to recover from his injuries, and cut a deal with his fellow mob bosses to divide up his recently rebuilt crime syndicate in exchange for a truce.
-Vanessa then murdered her son, who admitted to Vanessa that his motivation was to rid the family of his father, who he blamed for his family's troubles.
+Vanessa recovers from her injuries and remains in Europe.
+After Kingpin survives an assassination attempt, Vanessa arranges for him to be shipped out of the country to recover and makes a deal with his fellow mob bosses to divide up his recently rebuilt crime syndicate in exchange for a truce.
+Vanessa then murders her son Richard, who admitted to Vanessa that his motivation was to rid the family of his father.

-Murdering her son had a physical toll on Vanessa, causing her to lose the will to live, which along with the injuries she sustained when she was buried alive, resulted in terminal organ failure.
-Blaming both Kingpin and Murdock, who had recently been revealed to be Daredevil, for the cycle of violence that had consumed her family, Vanessa faked the death of Foggy in an attempt to provoke Murdock into killing Kingpin while they were both in prison.
-When that failed, she manipulated the superhero Iron Fist into posing as Daredevil, which ultimately drove Murdock to break out of prison to find Foggy's murderer and the identity of the man impersonating him, culminating in her confronting Murdock with an offer to clear his name in exchange for him clearing Kingpin, so they would be free to try and kill each other anew.
+Murdering her son had a physical toll on Vanessa, causing her to lose the will to live, which along with the injuries she sustained when she was buried alive, causes her to sustain terminal organ failure.
+Before dying, Vanessa fakes the death of Foggy Nelson in an attempt to provoke Matt Murdock into killing Kingpin.
+When that fails, Vanessa manipulated the superhero Iron Fist into posing as Daredevil, which drives Murdock to break out of prison to find Foggy's murderer.